• Skip to main content

 NJMCDirect Plead Not Guilty of a Traffic Violation

-March 3, 2022
+Written by Paul Specter on March 3, 2022

 A traffic charge in New Jersey is contestable in court.
 If you are not happy with the charge and feel it was unfair, you can go before a judge and make your case.
-I did some research on how to plead not guilty of a traffic violation in New Jersey.
-Here’s what I found out.
-First, you need to know when to defend yourself.
+If your violation was well within the reason to plead not guilty, then you should contest your ticket against any traffic violation in New Jersey.
+Follow the step-by-step process.

 The question is whether it is worth it to fight the traffic ticket in court.
 One way is to decide whether you got a simple traffic ticket or not.
 Let’s start with examples of simple traffic charges.